SoftwareForScience/jiskefet-deploy/Instruction.md

   "synchronize": true
 }
 ```
-*Other variables are not to be changed*
+*Other variables are not to be changed.*

 ### 2. Setting up ssh
 To make a connection to the servers ssh needs to be configured on the machine by executing the following command: